luismsouto/world-cup-simulator/readme.md

 | Japan | 1906 | 1838 | -69 |
 | Argentina | 2114 | 2053 | -61 |

-The win expectancy for the home team is given by the standard Elo formula:
+The win expectancy for the home team is given by the standard Elo formula, where
+$dr = r_h - r_a$ is the difference in Elo ratings between the home and away team:

 $$W_h = \frac{1}{1 + 10^{-dr/400}}$$

-where $dr = r_h - r_a$ is the difference in Elo ratings between the home and away team.

-Since the original Elo system was designed for chess — a game with rare draws — a separate draw probability function is required for football.
-Following Xiong et al.
-(2016), the draw probability is modelled as a Gaussian function of the rating
+We follow Xiong et al. (2016) to model the draw probability as a Gaussian function of the rating difference, to ensure draws are most likely when the two teams are evenly matched, i.e. $dr = 0$:
-difference:

 $$P(\text{draw}) = \frac{1}{\sqrt{2\pi}\,\sigma} \exp\!\left(-\frac{(dr/200)^2}{2\sigma^2}\right)$$

-This formulation ensures that draws are most likely when the two teams are evenly matched ($dr = 0$) and decay naturally as the rating gap grows.
-The parameter
-$\sigma$ is calibrated by matching the peak draw probability at $dr = 0$ to the empirically observed draw rate in international football (~28%), giving
+The parameter $\sigma$ is calibrated by matching the peak draw probability at $dr = 0$ to the empirically observed draw rate in international football (~28%), giving
 $\sigma \approx 1.426$.

 The win and loss probabilities are then obtained by subtracting half the draw